-A. INSIDE BUS 18.
+A. INSIDE BUS18.
 Wheelchair Power Lift, Door and Securement System

-Procedures/Specifications Order repaired (or note) if: Out-of-Service If: Hydraulic fluid is seeping.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: Hydraulic fluid is seeping.
 There is side play in excess of two inches in the lift mechanism when the platform is extended.
 Hydraulic fluid is leaking.
 Lift is not securely mounted to the vehicle.
 Lift on buses manufactured in 1989 or later is not equipped with frame padding.
 Any part of the lift mechanism or hardware is damaged, missing or unsecure, including cams, clips, pins, rollers, platform fasteners and control head, cables and wiring.
 Manual backup system does not function properly.

-A. INSIDE BUS 18.
+A. INSIDE BUS18.
 Wheelchair Power Lift, Door and Securement System

-Procedures/Specifications Order repaired (or note) if: Out-of-Service If: 2) Inspect wheelchair and occupant securement (tie-down) system for proper operation, condition, mounting, type and location.
+Procedures/Specifications Order repaired (or note) if: Out-of-Service if: 2) Inspect wheelchair and occupant securement (tie-down) system for proper operation, condition, mounting, type and location.
 Note: Beginning in 2008, each 50-inch section of tie-down track may consist of two pieces of track, with neither piece less than 16 inches long and must extend the full length of the wheelchair position, with no gaps.
-For buses manufactured in 2020 and later, please consult applicable specification manual for information concerning passenger securement system on buses transporting students with exceptionailities.
+For buses manufactured in 2020 and later, please consult applicable specification manual for information concerning passenger securement system on buses transporting students with exceptionalities.
+571.222 Note: Buses equipped with lifts and other assistive/restraining devices containing webbing must have a second webbing cutter properly mounted in a location determined by the school district.
+3) Check for presence, proper type, proper mounting and condition of a second durable webbing cutter.
 Track contains dirt/debris, but occupant securement straps and wheelchair tie-down straps can still be easily attached to or detached from the track.
 Optional below-chair rail lighting for wheelchair securement area (if equipped) is inoperative.
 Track contains excessive dirt or debris.
 Wheelchair tie-down track or fasteners are loose, broken, corroded or improper type (i.e., lag bolts, sheet metal screws).
 Any 50-inch wheelchair position has more than two pieces of track, or any piece of track is shorter than 16 inches.
 On buses manufactured before 2008, any wheelchair position does not have continuous one-piece, 50-inch tracks.
 Wheelchair or occupant securement straps are broken or frayed, cannot be easily attached to or detached from track, or will not operate.
 Securement system for buses built between October 1983 and November 1989 is not a side-facing, track-and-belt system meeting Mississippi specifications.
 Securement system (for buses built after November 1989) is not a forward-facing wheelchair and occupant securement system meeting Mississippi specifications.
 Any required webbing cutter is missing, broken, unusable, improperly mounted, difficult to remove or of incorrect type.